m-wiesner/universal_g2p/README.md

 2. srilm (ngram-count)

 You can install these very easily with kaldi.
-So these experiments should be run in a new example directory inside a kaldi installation, such as what is installed in ESPNET.
+So these experiments should be run in a new example directory inside a kaldi installation (for example: kaldi/egs/universal_g2p/universal_g2p), such as what is installed in ESPNET.

 Copy this file ...

 /export/b14/mwiesner/JSALT_07_25_2018/espnet/tools/kaldi_github/tools/srilm.tgz

-to ${KADLI_PATH}/tools/
+to ${KALDI_PATH}/tools/

 Then go to ${KALDI_PATH}/tools and run ...